Zhefan-Xu/DEP/README.md

 # Dynamic Exploration Planner (DEP) for Robot Exploration
-This repo contains the implementation of Dynamic Environment Planner which aims at robotic exploration in dynamic and unknown environments in
+This repo contains the implementation of Dynamic Environment Planner (DEP) which aims at robotic exploration in dynamic and unknown environments in
 [ROS](https://www.ros.org/) and [Gazebo](http://gazebosim.org/).

 The related paper can be found on: